DevTips-Community/Community-Project/README.md

 Make sure to work in your own branch until you are ready to merge.

-## Gulp
+## Building
-To automate development we use gulp.
-The gulp commands you can use are listed below.
+To automate frontend development we use gulp.

-### app:*
 The gulp commands within app directory will process app resources.
-Sample commands include `gulp scripts` and `gulp styles`.
+Commands include `gulp scripts` and `gulp styles`.
 The `gulp` command will start a server on localhost port 4240 that will host the preview and compile resources whenever you make changes.
 Normally you must refresh the page whenever you make a change, however if you have livereload installed ([chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) version) and you enable it, the page will automagically refresh whenever you make changes.